paulo-coelho/kether/kernel/README.md

 # Raw ethernet client/server kernel modules

-This code represents a echo client/server built as a kernel module.
+This code represents an echo client/server built as a kernel module.

-It sends and receives data straight on top of ethernet frames, with configurable callbacks for different ethernet protocol types.
+It allows sending and receiving data straight on top of ethernet frames, with configurable callbacks for different ethernet protocol types.

 ## Compilation